sclass53/hexo-theme-megabold/README.md

 ```

 ## Features: Beta
+!!!note hahaha
-All Beta features are in test, including:
+  All Beta features are in test!!!
+including:

 ### Bottom link table
 config the `children:` in the _config.yml to setup the table